eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 between the Wallet Solution the Wallet and the PID.

-The following descriptions are not prescriptive of form factor, hence depending on the implementation an EUDI Wallet Solution may consist of a single mobile app, or a set of local and remote components available to a specific User.
+The following descriptions are not prescriptive of form factor, hence depending on the implementation an Wallet Solution may consist of a single mobile app, or a set of local and remote components available to a specific User.

 #### 4.4.2 Wallet Solution

-An EUDI Wallet Solution has a state of its own, as defined by Article 5d of the Regulation.
-The state of the Solution affects the state of all EUDI Wallet Units of that EUDI Wallet Solution.
+An Wallet Solution has a state of its own, as defined by Article 5d of the Regulation.
+The state of the Solution affects the state of all Wallet Units of that Wallet Solution.
 Figure 3 below shows the states of the Wallet Solution:

 ![Figure 3: State-chart of Wallet Solution](media/image3.png)